Tea505/TeaLeafPlanner/README.md

 ### Features 👀
 * **Waypoint Generation:** Easily generate smooth and optimized motion paths for your robot to follow using positional or pure pursuit actions.
-* **Action Following:** Implement controllers to accurately follow generated paths, taking into account factors like velocity, acceleration, and wheel odometry.
+* **Action Following:** Implement controllers to accurately follow generated actions, taking into account factors like velocity, acceleration, and wheel odometry.
 * **Integration with FTC SDK:** Seamlessly integrate the library with the FTC Software Development Kit (SDK) for easy integration into your FTC projects.
 * **Customization:** Fine-tune motion profiles and controllers to suit the specific requirements of your robot and game challenges.